 The State of Colorado's compensation philosophy is to provide competitive compensation in order to recruit, retain, and motivate a qualified workforce.

-Prevailing Total Compensation
+Innovative Total Compensation

 - Direct compensation refers to an employee's annual base salary.
 It does not include shift differential, overtime pay or call-back pay.
 For the purpose of this report annual base salary is analyzed using the average of actual salaries (not salary ranges).